DeschampsJ/docker/README.md

 ```bash
 docker stack ls
 ```
 To zoom in, this command is used to list the tasks or replicas of services within a Docker Swarm stack.
-You can observe the replicas and in which node they have been deployed.
+You can observe in which node they have been deployed.
 ```bash
 docker stack ps my-swarm-app
 ```